R3 data recovery logo

 Today the average drive capacity is over 1TB and the average cost is below £500 for a failed drive.

-It's a risky situation picking the wrong data recovery specialists.
-Physical data recovery requires expensive equipment, time served electo mechanical DR engineers and determination.
+It's a risky situation to pick the wrong data recovery specialists.
+Physical data recovery requires expensive equipment, time-served electro-mechanical DR engineers, and determination.
 But don't get the wrong idea cheap data recovery does exist, but to recognise it you need to know the real costs.

 To be competitive and innovative requires a scale and a balance and a grip on reality - the realisation that cheap data recovery could be nothing more than a scam to take money for doing nothing.
-Often declaring a drive unrecoverable if it's complex or attempt to extract the most money possible from easy to do work.
+Often declaring a drive unrecoverable if it's complex or attempts to extract the most money possible from easy-to-do work.

 This is why many competitors who quote sub £150 services have failed to bring any real changes to the technology or unique solutions needed to progress a recovery of a truly failed drive.
 There is no investment and no incentive.